 These are some trends among Japanese social media users.
 With the increasing penetration of the Smart Device, Japanese users stretch their presence into the online world.
 Social Media is an inevitable tool that reflects Japanese tendencies and activities, in terms of market research.
 We sometimes deal with both business and personal communication as well as e-commerce through different social media platforms like LINE and Facebook.
 These trends can be obstacles for westerners looking to penetrate the Japanese market, but if you become accustomed to our style of communication, the market can be quite friendly.

 Use the Local Language

-If you’re planning to start business with Japanese people, you should use Japanese as much as you can.
-Not all of us speak English fluently, and are reluctant to adjust in other languages.
+If you’re planning to start a business with Japanese people, you should use Japanese as much as you can.
+Not all of us speak English fluently and are reluctant to adjust in other languages.

 Local Social Media is a Key Factor

 Even if you attempted to reach out to Japanese communities on Linkedin, you won’t have much luck.
 Nor with selling the products Snapchat, which is the same story.
 Instagram is buzzing among young girls, but you should carefully understand your target.
-We have different identity, between elders and young people, which is the same with Social Platforms.
+We have a different identity, between elders and young people, which is the same with Social Platforms.
 If I could give you the advice for detecting our voices, manga or anime is a good crash course.
-Mutual topics is a key factors to starting the conversation with us.
+A mutual topic is a key factor for starting the conversation with us.